Score aggregation

 Transferring students

-For each transferring student, the VCAA will make a specific decision on how the student’s school-based assessment is moderated for each study.
+For each transferring student, the VCAA will decide how the student’s school-based assessment is moderated for each study.
 The decisions will be based on the following conditions.

 Students who transfer very early in the academic year and complete all assessment tasks at the receiving school

-The student’s school-based assessment scores and examination scores are treated in the usual way in the moderation process for the receiving school.
+- The student’s school-based assessment and examination scores are treated in the usual way in the moderation process for the receiving school.

 Students who transfer very late in the academic year, having completed all assessment tasks at the original school, but sit the examinations at the receiving school

-The student’s school-based assessment scores and examination scores are treated normally in the moderation process for the original school.
+- The student’s school-based assessment scores and examination scores are generally treated in the moderation process for the original school.

 Students who complete all the assessment tasks for Unit 3 at their original school and the assessment tasks for Unit 4 at their receiving school